 “Sell what?”

-“Uh… sell some… products.”
+“Um… sell some… products.”

 “What products?”

-“Still thinking about that.”
+“Still thinking about it.”

 The quality of a business plan will never exceed the clarity of your thinking.